7imrc/mws-restaurant-stage-1/README.md

 ### Acknowledgements

-The Udacity starter files for this project can be found at `https://github.com/udacity/mws-restaurant-stage-1`.
+The Udacity starter files for this project can be found at their [Github page](https://github.com/udacity/mws-restaurant-stage-1).
 This project used the `google-maps` branch of the starter code.